 - Companion planting: Grow rosemary with lavender, sage, hyssop, and Santolina.
 Rosemary’s fragrance is said to repel cabbage flies, root maggot flies, and other flying pests.

-- Watering: Keep the soil just moist as rosemary become established; once established, water rosemary infrequently.
+- Watering: Keep the soil just moist as rosemary becomes established; once established, water rosemary infrequently.
 Rosemary is sensitive to overwatering and under-watering.
 That said it’s best to not let plantings dry out.

 - Feeding: Rosemary is a light feeder.
 Keep planting beds fed with aged compost.
 Apply a foliar spray of liquid seaweed or kelp extracts two or three times during the growing season.